Shubh-Karn/WebBrowser/README.md

 # WebBrowser
 Creating a web browser from scratch.

+For Web Engine, we are studying Servo and learning Rust.

+Git repository for servo:
+https://github.com/servo/serv

 This is an experimental learning project.
 For Now, We are researching pre-requisites.

-For Web engine, We are studying servo and learning rust.

-Git repository for servo:
-https://github.com/servo/serv

 Any comment or advice is highly appreciated.